colejarczyk/doc/userguide/segments/creation/pos.rst

    During creation, you need to specify list of one or more stores (POS) that will be included.
 You create the list by drag the selected POS name from left column to the right one.

-   First column list all available POS within your Loyalty Program.
-Second column list all selected POS which transaction will be included.
+   First column lists all available POS within your Loyalty Program.
+Second column lists all selected POS which transactions will be included.

    **To choose POS drag the POS name to the second column**